Rivers of Nihil: History

 On September 24, 2021, the band released their fourth album, titled The Work.
 It was elected by Loudwire as the 22nd best rock/metal album of 2021.
 Topore left the band in April 2022.
 On October 20, 2022, the band announced that they had parted ways with lead singer Jake Dieffenbach; Biggs later explained that Dieffenbach "just couldn’t really keep himself together between tours" and "it was impossible to maintain a positive working relationship there".

 On June 15, 2023, the band released a new single, "The Sub-Orbital Blues".
 It marked the band's first new music with Biggs handling lead vocals, and also their first featuring ex-Black Crown Initiate guitarist Andy Thomas.
 The band released a second single, titled "Hellbirds" on October 19.

 On April 29, 2024, the band released a single titled "Criminals" and an accompanying music video.
 The band released an instrumental version of the album "The Work" on July 19.
 In October of 2024, Metal Blade Records announced that Rivers of Nihil would be re-releasing a remixed, remastered version of their debut EP Hirearchy on November 8.

 On February 4, 2025, the band announced the cover art and track listing for their upcoming, self-titled, album.
 The band also shared the release was produced at Atrium Audio with producers Carson Slovak & Grant McFarland.
 The album's release date was set as May 30, with the first single, "House of Light," which was released on February 6.
 A teaser for the single had previously been released on February 3.
 On March 12, the band debuted the single "American Death," with an accompanying music video.

+In February 2026, the band was announced as part of the lineup for the Louder Than Life music festival in Louisville, scheduled to take place in September.

+Musical style

+Loudwire said that the band's style was progressive death metal, calling them "one of the heaviest prog metal bands ever."
+The band's song structures incorporate codas and reprises.